davidvprater/hashit/README.md

 It creates an SQLite database file per collection in your home directory under .hashes/

 **Note:** This is meant to be somewhere in your path.
-I've tested in Windows where I have Python files set to execute.
-Change the path at the top unless your name is David and you are in Windows and are partial to miniconda.
+I've tested in Windows where I have Python files set as executable.

 # Typical use case:

-Let's assume that you have python files executable in your OS and you've updated the shebang as noted above.
+Let's assume that you have python files executable in your OS.
+If you don't, add `python` before `hashit`.
+You know what to do.

 ---